Butler Bridge Program

 Meeting on once a month on Saturdays, our writing club is housed at the Efroymson Center for Creative Writing.
 Each Saturday session includes Poetry, Fiction, and/or Creative Nonfiction lessons.
 Students meet with peers and a graduate student mentor who leads the workshop, engaging the students in thoughtful discussion about writing.
 Note: This is not class!
 Workshops will offer a fun, energetic environment for growing creative writers.
 Writing Club sessions will be split into three age divisions: elementary, middle, and high school.

 All sessions run from 1:00-3:00 PM and meet at the Efroymson Center for Creative Writing (530 W Hampton Dr):

 The Bridge program offers single-session workshops that engage students on a specific writing skill, genre, or topic.

 Meet the Staff:

-Butler's Masters of Fine Arts in Creative Writing program and also
+All mentors are outstanding graduate students in Butler's Masters of Fine Arts in Creative Writing program.

 Writer's Workshop Teachers